germaniuss/liboauth/README.md

 - RELEVANT Better handling on browser opening and code retrieval with URI schemes.

-- RELEVANT Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.
+- IMPORTANT Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.